What All Nurses Need to Know About Pregnant and Postpartum Patients

 The first step in determining the appropriate course of action for patients with possible PROM or PPROM involves distinguishing amniotic fluid from urine or other vaginal discharge.
 Often, patients complain of a “sudden gush” and/or a continuous or intermittent trickle of fluid from the vagina once the membranes have actually ruptured.

 Medical treatment for patients with PROM or PPROM depends on a variety of factors.
 Gestational age, fetal lung maturity, available amniotic fluid, and etiology must be considered before deciding on treatment.
 Patients near term whose labor does not begin spontaneously following the rupture of membranes may be induced if the cervix is ripe.
-For preterm patients, providers and patients may desire to prolong the pregnancy to promote fetal lung maturity; such patients may be prescribed corticosteroids to promote fetal lung maturity until delivery occurs or until there is a need to induce labor.
+For preterm patients, providers and patients may desire to prolong the pregnancy to promote fetal lung maturity; such patients may be prescribed corticosteroids to promote fetal lung maturity until delivery occurs or until there is a need to induce labor (Duff, 2025b).

 Nursing Care

 As with medical treatment, nursing care greatly depends on whether the medical diagnosis is PPROM or PROM.
 However, nursing care typically involves assisting the healthcare practitioner to confirm the rupture of membranes, monitoring the patient for infection and the presence of uterine contractions, and monitoring the status of the fetus.
-It is imperative that the nurse change patient underpads frequently and avoid unnecessary vaginal examinations to help prevent infection (and with PPROM to avoid decreasing the time until delivery) (Duff, 2022).
+It is imperative that the nurse change patient underpads frequently and avoid unnecessary vaginal examinations to help prevent infection (and with PPROM to avoid decreasing the time until delivery).

-When caring for a patient with PPROM and PROM, the nurse should be prepared to address cord prolapse and compression, which can occur as the umbilical cord slips down in the pelvis.
+When caring for a patient with PPROM or PROM, the nurse should be prepared to address cord prolapse and compression, which can occur as the umbilical cord slips down in the pelvis.
 This is a life-threatening situation for the fetus; therefore, the fetus must be monitored closely.
-In the event of cord prolapse and compression, the nurse attempts to relieve pressure on the umbilical cord and instructs the patient to quickly move into the knee-chest or Trendelenburg positions.
+In the event of cord prolapse and compression, the nurse attempts to relieve pressure on the umbilical cord and instructs the patient to quickly move into the knee-chest or Trendelenburg position.
 Oxygen is administered, and the healthcare practitioner notified immediately.
 Emergency cesarean section is likely.

 PRETERM LABOR AND BIRTH